-(Hebrews 12:9) Besides this, we have had earthly fathers who disciplined us and we respected them.
-Shall we not much more be subject to the Father of spirits and live?
+(Hebrews 12:9) Furthermore we have had fathers of our flesh which corrected us, and we gave them reverence: shall we not much rather be in subjection unto the Father of spirits, and live?

 The writer used an analogy regarding the role of human parents to help his readers understand.
 Good parents discipline their children, which is a sign they love them and want them to behave in ways most helpful and happy for all concerned.
 Usually, children who receive good discipline from their parents will respect their parents.
 God does the same, for the same or similar reasons, in behalf of His children.
 If we reject God and His discipline, we will not live rightly and happily, and we will suffer God's punishment.